blobaa/attestation-protocol-ts/README.md

     /* set parameters */
     const params: RevokeRootAttestationParams = {
         attestationContext: "exampleContext",
-        passphrase: "<some passphrase>" // passphrase of account to be revoked };
+        passphrase: "<some passphrase>",        // passphrase of account to be revoked
+        fee: 0.1                                // [optional] fee in IGNIS.
+                                                // If not set, automatic fee calculation will be used.
+    };

     try {